-What is harassment and sexual harassment?
+What is sexual harassment?

 Sexual harassment claims are likely to be awkward and difficult to deal with due to the highly emotional and sometimes confrontational nature of the accusations.
 For this reason, sexual harassment claims are best dealt with by those with investigation experience who are able to act as unbiased decision maker.